Robert-Davie/long_regex/README.md

-# LRegex (Long Regex)
+# lregex (Long Regex)

-An alternative to regex which avoids the cryptic strings.
-The module provides a function to convert LRegex into Standard Python Regex.
+An alternative to regex which avoids the cryptic strings. lregex provides a wrapper around the regex (re) module, but uses an alternative syntax.

-e.g. to find a two digit number in LRegex you could write:
+for example, the lregex syntax to find a two digit number is:

 ```
 digit repeat_exactly 2
 ```

-and then translate into normal regex using the ```from_lregex``` function.
+so to find all matches on a string you can use the findall function:
 ```
+import lregex

-example_text = "23 1 45 92 13 ABCdef"
+lregex.findall("digit repeat_exactly 2", "23 1 45 92 13 ABCdef")

-pattern = from_lregex(r"digit repeat_exactly 2")
-re.findall(pattern, example_text)
 ```
 returns
 ```["23", "45", "92", "13"]```

+a full list of all possible commands is given in the MANUAL.md